Timothy Zahn

-Timothy Zahn (born 1951) is an American writer of science fiction and fantasy.
+Timothy Zahn (born September 1, 1951) is an American writer of science fiction and fantasy.
 He is known best for his prolific collection of Star Wars books, chiefly the Thrawn trilogy, and has published several other series of sci-fi and fantasy novels of his own original creation, in addition to many works of short fiction.

-Early life and education
+His books have been credited with helping revive interest in Star Wars after the franchise's movie branch ran into trouble with profitability and cross-generational interest.

 Zahn grew up in Lombard, Illinois, and attended Glenbard East High School in Lombard.
 He has been a fan of sci-fi since he was a child.
 He attended Michigan State University, before working towards a doctorate in physics at the University of Illinois.